Sam282001/Catalog-Maker/README.md

 # 📖 Catalog Maker

-Catalog Maker is a full-stack web application that helps small business owners and individuals effortlessly manage product inventory and generate professional PDF catalogs on the fly.
+A full-stack web application that helps small business owners and individuals effortlessly manage product inventory and generate professional PDF catalogs on the fly.

 This application provides a secure, user-specific environment where all product data is kept private.
 From adding new items with images to viewing inventory analytics, Catalog Maker is a complete solution built with a modern, performant, and scalable tech stack.